-The changes in cash flows from investing activities primarily relate to timing of purchases, maturities and sales of investments and purchases of property and equipment.
+The changes in cash flows from investing activities primarily relate to timing of purchases, maturities and sales of investments, purchases of property and equipment and payments made in connection with a business combination.
 Historically, in making a lease versus purchase decision related to our larger facilities, we have considered various factors including financial metrics and the impact on our employees.
 In certain cases, we have elected to purchase the facility if we believe that purchasing rather than leasing is more in line with our long-term strategy.
 We expect to make similar decisions in the future.

-During the three months ended March 31, 2018, cash used for investing activities was primarily due to the \$11.6 million we spent on capital expenditures and \$13.9 million due to purchases of investments, net of maturities, of our investments.
+During the six months ended June 30, 2018, cash used for investing activities was primarily due to the \$23.2 million we spent on capital expenditures and \$6.0 million used for the acquisition of Bradford, net of cash acquired.
+This was partially offset by an increase in cash of \$10.7 million due to maturities and sales of our investments, net of purchases.

-During the three months ended March 31, 2017, cash used for investing activities was primarily due to the \$13.5 million we spent on capital expenditures and \$17.8 million due to purchases, net of maturities, of our investments.
+During the six months ended June 30, 2017, cash used in investing activities was primarily due to the \$99.9 million we spent on capital expenditures, including the purchase of \$84.8 million in real estate in Burnaby, Canada.
+Cash outflows due to purchases of investments, net of sales and maturities, were \$13.3 million.